Questions and Answers

 Wyoming: 49-pound (46-inch) and 23-pound (36-inch) lake trout [minimum is 36 inches] and 14 kokanee exceeding the 20-inch trophy minimum, with the biggest being 23 inches.

 For the 13 states without official trophy fish programs, I used the In-Fisherman Master Angler size chart to determine trophies.
 I have never read or seen anything produced by In-Fisherman, but many guides speak highly of it and its trophy size chart seems reasonable when compared to official trophy programs in various states.
-For the nine states in which I caught a fish listed on In-Fisherman’s Master Angler size chart, I caught what would have been a trophy fish in four of them.
+For the nine states in which I caught a fish listed on In-Fisherman’s Master Angler size chart, I caught what would have been a trophy fish in five of them.

 Arizona: 22-inch, 8-pound largemouth [In-Fisherman minimum is 22 inches]